-In addition to the above mentioned online services that make it easier for you to elaborate your lists of goods and services (MGS), file subsequent designations (e-Subsequent Designation), submit renewal requests (e-Renewal at the WIPO Portal), and calculate fees (Fee Calculator), WIPO offers another two online services that make it easier for you to monitor your IR and those of your competitors and to manage your IR portfolio.
+In addition to the abovementioned online services that make it easier for you to elaborate your lists of goods and services (MGS), file subsequent designations (online Subsequent Designation tool), submit renewal requests (online Renewal service), and calculate fees (Madrid Fee Calculator), WIPO offers another two online services that make it easier for you to monitor your IR and those of your competitors and to manage your IR portfolio.
 Below is a brief description of these two services.